 I’d love to rate it a full 10/10,but there must have been a bit more for me to be able to do so.

-One of those things would be a decline functionality, while a bit more incline wouldn’t hurt as well.
+One of those things would be a decline functionality, while a treadmill having a bit more incline wouldn’t hurt as well.

 It would have also been great to have a few more years of warranty on the motor, but maybe I’m expecting too much here for a very durable, fairly-priced professional treadmill.